Regenleif's Guide to Druiding

 Strangling Vines - Excellent skill: huge amounts of DOT at higher levels, but weak at low levels

-Howling Winds - this skill reduces your opponent's hit chance, however at lower levels this has a negligible effect on monsters: only useful for levels 120+
+Howling Winds - this skill reduces your opponent's hit chance, however at lower levels this has a negligible effect on monsters: only useful for levels 120+ if you want to trade winds for bark.

 I should mention here that two DPS builds are common: winds-based and bark-based.
 If you use winds, mobs don't hit you (therefore you don't need bark); if you use bark, mobs hit you for less (therefore you don't need winds); I personally prefer bark, as winds must be cast on every mob you attack and can be evaded.
+However once you are level 130+ and have a good grasp druiding, feel free to try Winds.
+There are several other guides on the Druid forum that cover winds-based builds.

 Shield of Bark - Increases your armor (all three physical resistances) for 2 minutes.
 Excellent skill, I couldn't live without this in my builds.